-In this section we present a detailed example and results for spinless graphene, and a shorter discussion on spinful graphene in Sec.
-III C to illustrate the case of transformations between reducible representations.
-Graphene [101, 102] is nowadays one of the most studied materials due to the discovery of its Dirac-like effective low energy model, which read as $H = \hbar v_F \boldsymbol{\sigma} \cdot \boldsymbol{k}$.
-Here, the σ Pauli matrices act on the orbital pseudo-spin subspace, $\mathbf{k} = (k_x, k_y)$ is the quasi-momentum, and v_F is the Fermi velocity, which is the unknown coefficient that we want to calculate in this example.
-For this purpose, in this first example we follow a pedagogical route.
-First, we present the symmetry characteristics of the graphene lattice and its wave-functions at the K point.
-Then, we show the results for the representation matrices and Hamiltonian in the crude and optimal symmetry-adapted basis to illustrate how the symmetry optimization of Section IIC is used to build the optimal symmetry-adapted Hamiltonians and identify the numerical values for its coefficients.
-Later, in Section IIIB we show a step-by-step tutorial on how to run the code.
-This example was chosen for its simplicity, which allow for a clear discussion of each step.
-Later, in Section IV we present a summary of examples for other materials of current interest.
+In this section, we present a detailed example and results for spinless graphene, and a shorter discussion on spinful graphene in Sec.
+3.3 to illustrate the case of transformations between reducible representations.
+Graphene [100, 101] is nowadays one of the most studied materials due to the discovery of its Dirac-like effective low energy model, which reads as $H = \hbar v_F \sigma \cdot k$ .
+Here, the $\sigma$ Pauli matrices act on the orbital pseudo-spin subspace, $k = (k_x, k_y)$ is the quasimomentum, and $v_F$ is the Fermi velocity, which is the unknown coefficient that we want to calculate in this example.
+For this purpose, we follow a pedagogical route in this first example.
+First, we present the symmetry characteristics of the graphene lattice and its wavefunctions at the K point.
+Then, we show the results for the representation matrices and Hamiltonian in the crude and optimal symmetry-adapted basis to illustrate how the symmetry optimization of Section 2.3 is used to build the optimal symmetry-adapted Hamiltonians and identify the numerical values for its coefficients.
+Later, in Section 3.2 we show a step-by-step tutorial on how to run the code.
+This example was chosen for its simplicity, which allows for a clear discussion of each step.
+Later, in Section 4 we present a summary of examples for other materials of current interest.

 Before discussing the details, we summarize the results for the band structure of graphene in Fig. 1, which compares the DFT data with our two main models.
 The black lines are calculated from the all bands model from Eq.
 (4), which uses the matrix elements $P{m,n}$ in the original crude DFT basis without further processing.
-In contrast, the red lines are the band structure calculated with the folded down Hamiltonian for a set A composed by the two bands near the Fermi energy that defines the Dirac cone, and considers the symmetry optimization process to properly identify the $k \cdot p$ parameters.
+In contrast, the red lines are the band structure calculated with the folded-down Hamiltonian for a set A composed by the two bands near the Fermi energy that defines the Dirac cone, and considers the symmetry optimization process to properly identify the $\mathbf{k} \cdot \mathbf{p}$ parameters.
 This optimal symmetry-adapted Hamiltonian is shown in Eq.
-(21) below, and the numerical value for its parameters is shown at Step 7 in Section III B.
+(21) below, and the numerical value for its parameters is shown at Step 7 in Section 3.2.

-A. Overview of the theory and symmetry optimization
+3.1 Overview of the theory and symmetry optimization

-The crystal structure of graphene is an hexagonal monolayer of carbon atoms, as shown in Figs. 1(a) and 1(b), which is invariant under the P6/mmm space group (#191).
-However, since its Dirac cone is composed of p_z orbitals only, it is sufficient to consider the C{6V} factor group to describe the lattice.
-Particularly, at the K point [see Fig. 1(c)], the star of K corresponds to the

-little group C{3V} , which is generated by a 3-fold rotation $C_3(z)$ and a mirror M_y .
-The Dirac bands of graphene are characterized by the irrep E of C{3V} (or irrep K_6 from P6/mmm [103]), which is composed by basis functions (xz, yz).
+The crystal structure of graphene is a hexagonal monolayer of carbon atoms, as shown in Figs. 1(a) and 1(b), which is invariant under the P6/mmm space group (#191).
+However, since its Dirac cone is composed of $p_z$ orbitals only, it is sufficient to consider the $C{6V}$ factor group to describe the lattice.
+Particularly, at the K point [see Fig. 1(c)], the star of K corresponds to the little group $C{3V}$ , which is generated by a 3-fold rotation $C_3(z)$ and a mirror $M_y$ .
+The Dirac bands of graphene are characterized by the irrep E of $C{3V}$ (or irrep $K_6$ from P6/mmm [102]), which is composed by basis functions (xz, yz).

 To build the optimal symmetry-adapted effective model via the method of invariants, we need to specify a basis and calculate the matrix representation of the symmetry operations mentioned above.
-Since the wavefunctions of the Dirac cone transform as the irrep E of C{3V} , a naive choice would be $A{\text{unconv}} = \{|XZ\rangle, |YZ\rangle\},$ which corresponds to a set A in Section II A. This choice of basis refers to a possible \mathcal{C} representation in Section IIC, and it yields
+Since the wavefunctions of the Dirac cone transform as the irrep E of $C{3V}$ , a naive choice would be $A{\text{unconv}} = \{|XZ\rangle, |YZ\rangle\}$ , which corresponds to a set A in Section 2.1.
+This choice of basis refers to a possible C representation in Section 2.3, and it yields